Rodgers: I don't need 40 TD passes for us to win

 Rodgers ranks 12th among all quarterbacks in passing yards (3,679), tied for 11th in touchdown passes (24) and 18th among all qualified quarterbacks in completion percentage (63.4).
 However, he has the fewest interceptions (three) and the best touchdown-to-interception ratio.

 "I think we had a different team back then," Rodgers said.
-"We had that group (of weapons) on that Sports Illustrated (cover in 2011).
+"We had that group on that Sports Illustrated [cover in 2011].
 We had a stretch -- you guys know during that time -- we had almost 50 games without a 100-yard rusher.
-So our focus, our plan of attack with Mike (McCarthy) during that time was, 'Hey, we're going to be aggressive throwing the ball.
+So our focus, our plan of attack with Mike [McCarthy] during that time was, 'Hey, we're going to be aggressive throwing the ball.
 We're going to throw 40 times a game.'
-There were years when I was throwing it 600 times damn near every year, and that's what we needed to do to win. this year, we've done it a different way."
+There were years when I was throwing it 600 times damn near every year, and that's what we needed to do to win.
+This year, we've done it a different way."